Fulton Mortgage Company is an offshoot of Fulton Bank and part of Fulton Financial Corporation.

 Wide range of rates and repayment plans

 Fulton Mortgage gives physicians many good options for repayment plans when it comes to their loans.
-Doctors and other medical professionals are able to choose the plan that best fits them, and are given a wider range of adjustable-rate mortgage (ARM) options to choose from than other physician mortgage companies provide.
+Doctors and other medical professionals are able to choose the plan that best fits them, and is given a wider range of adjustable-rate mortgage (ARM) options to choose from than other physician mortgage companies provide.

 Limited service area